manio143/StrideComponentsEditorAvalonia/README.md

 ## Tasks

-- [ ] Open a scene file
+- [ ] Open a project file
+- [ ] Select a scene
-- [ ] View the entity hierarchy
+- [x] View the entity hierarchy
-- [ ] Select an entity and open its components in a panel
+- [x] Select an entity and open its components in a panel
-- [ ] View components properties
+- [x] View components properties
-- [ ] Edit components properties
+- [x] Edit components properties
 - [ ] Save the modified scene

+### Enhancements

+- [ ] Styling
+- [ ] Custom views for:
+    - [ ] `Vector2`
+    - [ ] `Vector3`
+    - [ ] `Vector4`
+    - [ ] `Quaternion`
+    - [ ] `Color3`
+    - [ ] `Color4`
+    - [ ] Entity References
+    - [ ] EntityComponent References
+    - [ ] Abstract members (i.e. interface/abstract class implementations)
+    - [ ] Asset References
+- [ ] Member inlining
+- [ ] Drag and drop entities onto component members with compatibility checking
+- [ ] Hiding members with `[Display(Browsable = false)]` and `bool Enabled`

 ## Architecture
 I really like the idea of Model View Update.
 So given a model you have a View "function" that renders that model.
 For one model there may be a few different ways of viewing it.
 Then the view can update the model by passing a Command with the Model to an Update "function".
-I know that there's [Avalonia.FuncUI](https://github.com/AvaloniaCommunity/Avalonia.FuncUI) but it's written in F# and I don't see a point in complicating Stride by doing multi language development.

-As such I'll try to implement the following:

-- Model is any class
-- Command is any class
-- View is a class implementing `IView<TModel, TCommand>`, which can have XAML associated with it.
-- Update is a class implementing `IUpdate<TModel, TCommand>` and is the behaviour implementation, called by the View

-I'm a little uncertain on the details of practicallity of the above.
-I'll see if it works when I start implementing it.
+In my implementation the `Stride.Editor.Presentation` module depends on `Design` and `Commands`.
+Each view implements `IView<TViewModel, TViewObjectBase>`.
+Here `TViewObjectBase` equals `IViewBuilder`, a virtual view builder of the [Avalonia.FuncUI](https://github.com/AvaloniaCommunity/Avalonia.FuncUI) for which I've written a wrapper.

+Views inherit from the `ViewBase<TViewModel>` which imposes dependency on the `IViewBuilder` and requires an `IServiceRegistry` in its constructor.
+Through this registry the views get access to a command dispatcher which is used for creating view model updates.

+Command dispatcher processes commands, modifies the view model and schedules an update to the view.
+View updater takes the current view model state, runs it through the view objects and gets a virtual control hierarchy, which is then compared to a previous state and the difference is applied to the actual Avalonia UI controls.